Be a Master Gardener: Degree and Career Facts

 Research what it takes to become a master gardener.
 Learn about education requirements, job duties, and potential career options to find out if this is the career for you.
 Schools offering Landscape Design degrees can also be found in these popular choices.

-Master gardeners provide volunteer services related to gardening in their communities, but becoming a master gardener can make your love of gardening a marketable skill in other horticultural careers.
+Becoming a master gardener can make your love of gardening a marketable skill in other horticultural careers.
 The following chart gives you an overview about entering this field.

 |Training Required||30 to 60 hours of training provided by state cooperative extension service|